jbtronics/ESP32Console/README.md

     //You can change the console prompt before calling begin().
 By default it is "ESP32>" console.setPrompt("MyConsole>");

-    console.begin(115200);
+    //You can change the baud rate and pin numbers similar to Serial.begin() here. console.begin(115200);

     //Register builtin commands like 'reboot', 'sysinfo', or 'meminfo'